Rutherford Hotel: Exterior

 At 10 floors and 40 m tall, the hotel dominates the Nelson skyline and can be seen from other suburbs.
 It is also easily identifiable by the large sign with a golden, curly R on top of the building.
 It is a Bisque colour in appearance.
 Adjacent to the lobby entrance is the Hogland Glass company retail outlet.
 There is a swimming pool located outside the hotel.
 The hotel surpassed the then-tallest building, the Post Office Building.
 The hotel is located in the Nelson CBD.

 Interior and lobby

 The hotel lobby has the main desk slightly left of the entrance, and a grand staircase, leading to the mezzanine, and then to the other floors.
 The lobby has elevators operating from the bottom floor to the top floor.
-There is a large wishing fountain located in the lobby, and often there will be a classic car parked in the lobby for viewing, from the World of Wearable Art & Classic Cars museum.
-The hotel has 9 floors and 113 rooms, a private outdoor pool as well as a gymnasium.
-There are several dining options in the hotel: the seafood restaurant, Oceano, the Japanese restaurant, Miyazu, located on the mezzanine floor, the Atom Cafe, and the nautical themed Port 'o' Call bar.
+There is a large wishing fountain located in the lobby, and often there will be a classic car parked in the lobby for viewing, from the Nelson Classic Car Museum.
+The hotel has 9 floors and 113 rooms, a private outdoor pool as well as a gymnasium and sauna.
+There are several dining options in the hotel: the Oceano restaurant, the Atom Cafe, and the nautical themed Port 'o' Call bar.